datarefuge/workflow/metadata.md

     - Note that a Gmail email address is required to apply.
     - Note also that you should be willing to have your real name be associated with the datasets, to follow archival best practices (see [Trust and archival best practices](XXX) for more information).
   - Credentials, slack invite, Uncrawlable spreadsheet URL, and other details will be provided once your application is approved.
- - Test that you can get into the ckan instance at https://www.datarefuge.org/ with the credentials provided
+ - Test that you can get into the CKAN instance at https://www.datarefuge.org/ with the credentials provided
    - Verify that you have write access to the Describers tab in the Uncrawlable spreadsheet
   - If you need any assistance:
       - Talk to your DataRescue Guide if you are at an in-person event